kachristensen/Current-Dnd-Campaigns/Session Notes/12 - Title - July 7th, 2025.md

 	Was to observe the progress of the prisoner named Jonas As finding a cure to the plague was his personal onus

+	Jonas claimed to know how to negate the affliction Marred as he was by black malediction
+	He promised to share with the world his cure
+	Once its efficacy could be tested and ensured